-High Force Walk
+High Force Waterfall Walk

-Visit the spectacular Low Force and High Force waterfalls on this waterside walk in the North Pennines Area of Outstanding Natural Beauty.
-The circular walk runs for about 6.5 miles with some moderate climbs along the way.
+Visit the spectacular Low Force and High Force waterfalls on this waterside circular walk in the North Pennines Area of Outstanding Natural Beauty.
+The walk runs for about 6.5 miles with some moderate climbs along the way.

 From here you can return to the start point the same way but this route climbs to the hills to the south of the river.
 You'll reach a height of over 1300ft around Whiteholm Bank, with splendid views over the area to enjoy.
 The walk then descends back to the river and the car park.